 RAHWAY — As part of American Education Week, students in Laura Lopez’s class at Franklin Elementary School in Rahway were invited to school to take part in an “Are You Smarter Than a 3rd Grader” challenge.

 EDISON — Middlesex County College will hold an information session for people interested in becoming teachers through the alternate route program.
 It is scheduled for Thursday, Dec.
 9 at 6 p.m. in the College Center, Cafeteria C, on the Edison campus.
 Preregistration is requested; call 1-732-548-6000, ext.
 3144 or e-mail email@example.com.

-RAHWAY — Members of the Rahway Fire Department recently visited the kindergarten students at Franklin Elementary School in Rahway
+RAHWAY — As part of the second grade social studies curriculum, the students at Madison Elementary School in Rahway learned about community life.